 People whose primary motivation was to support the organization, belong to the organization, and contribute to mission impact found their membership to be 14.5% more valuable than people who joined primarily for free admission, discounts, or event access.

 2) Mission motivated members pay more for memberships

 Does that mean that these folks might be more likely to buy higher-level memberships?
 Yes!
 As it turns out, mission motivated members in the survey were paying 42% more for memberships than transaction motivated members – and, as a reminder, they are still finding their membership to have 14.5% higher value for cost.

 3) Mission motivated members are more likely to renew their memberships

 Members that are primarily mission motivated are also more likely to renew their memberships.
 In fact, mission motivated members are 14% more likely to annually renew their membership than those whose primary benefit is free admission.

 Consider this: many cultural organizations tend to believe that free admission is the most important benefit of membership.
-Indeed, it is a significant motivator for many members– but it’s also the benefit that cultural organizations highlight and market the most – sometimes at the expense of mission-related benefits.
+Indeed, it is a significant motivator for many members but it is also the benefit that cultural organizations highlight and market the most – sometimes at the expense of mission-related benefits.
 When we make our memberships primarily about transactions, we neglect the motivations of our most meaningful members.
-Go pull up nearly any membership page to a cultural organization right now and I’ll bet that the primary selling point that you see is free admission, and the concept of supporting mission impact is presented as a “feel good” that is secondary to “the deal.”
-Again, this isn’t to say that free admission isn’t important to members and an appropriate benefit for member categories, but if you were a truly mission motivated potential member looking for your ideal way to support the organization, you may find that the method of support that you want does not exist.
-Or rather, it may exist, but you may not feel that optimal “passion match” because your own motivations are secondary to transaction-based benefits.
+Go pull up nearly any membership page to a cultural organization right now and I will bet that the primary selling point that you see is free admission, and the concept of supporting mission impact is presented as a feel good that is secondary to the deal.
+Again, this is not to say that free admission isnt important to members and an appropriate benefit for member categories, but if you were a truly mission motivated potential member looking for your ideal way to support the organization, you may find that the method of support that you want does not exist.
+Or rather, it may exist, but you may not feel that optimal passion match because your own motivations are secondary to transaction-based benefits.